O-X-L/opensimplex/README.md

 ### CGO Implementation

-1. Compile: `bash src/lib/build.sh`

-2. Install example requirements: `pip install -r examples/requirements.txt`
+1. Install example requirements: `pip install -r examples/requirements.txt`

-3. Test it: `python3 examples/minimal_cgo.py` or `python3 examples/generate_map_cgo.py`
+2. Test it: `python3 examples/minimal_cgo.py` or `python3 examples/generate_map_cgo.py`

-4. How to use it: [Example](https://github.com/O-X-L/opensimplex/blob/latest/examples/generate_map_cgo.py)
+3. How to use it: [Example](https://github.com/O-X-L/opensimplex/blob/latest/examples/generate_map_cgo.py)

 The CGO implementation is very slow.
 Not yet sure why that is..